OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 ```

 ### Self-Examination
-Which assembly is best ? which kmer setting shoudl you use ?
+Which assembly is best ? which kmer setting should you use ?
 Why ?

 ### Now Lets assemble a larger portion of your data